openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 Whilst it is not possible to manage volumes into OpenStack that are part of a SRDF relationship, it is possible to manage a volume into OpenStack and enable replication at the same time.
-This is done by having a replication enabled VMAX volume type (for more information see section Volume Replication & SRDF/S) during the manage volume process you specify the replication volume type as the chosen volume type.
+This is done by having a replication enabled VMAX volume type (for more information see section Volume Replication) during the manage volume process you specify the replication volume type as the chosen volume type.
 Once managed, replication will be enabled for that volume.

 Unmanage Volume